 - Start with 3 egg yolks and save the whites in the fridge for breakfast the next morning

-- Add the yolks to a saucepan with the sugar, flour, and salt and stir those all together
+- Add the yolks to a saucepan with the sugar, flour (or cornstarch), and salt and stir those all together

 - Whisk in the milk and then slowly raise the heat to medium to start cooking – whisk the whole time

 - The pudding will naturally thicken up and around minute 7, it will be noticeably thick – keep whisking but turn the heat down slightly so it doesn’t burn

 - Pour it into a bowl and cover it with plastic wrap and stick it in the fridge for about 2 hours, although it starts to cool down much faster than that.
 The plastic wrap keeps it from forming a film on the top – no one wants that.

 My husband is definitely a pudding lover too.
 This makes 6 servings, so he gets one in his lunch too:)

 - ⅓ cup granulated sugar